 - Monitor student activities through the LMS system and collect continuous feedback throughout the course

 Using the proposed methodology, we were able to customise and implement the proposed e-learning environment for project assignments in several other courses.
-Please find the two examples below.
+Please find the three examples below.

 “Design methodology” at the Faculty of Mechanical Engineering, University of Ljubljana (UL), Slovenia